hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 2. Optionally clear any existing ZFS pools and disks with the command `destroy-all-pools-and-disks`.
 Make sure nothing is connected that you wish to keep!
 3. No LUKS.
 ZFS native encryption.
-EFI 1GB, on all disks.
+EFI 1GB partition, on all disks.
 4. Mirror over all disks.
 5. `zstd` compression for the root pool.
 ZFS native encryption.
 No LUKS.
 Mirror over all disks.